My natural strength training progress, routine, diet, and more.

 0.00

-I try to keep my approach simple and follow a few basic guidelines: smaller portions of carbohydrates, larger portions of protein, minimize salt, and cut out as much added sugar as possible.
+I keep my approach straightforward and stick to a few basic guidelines: smaller portions of carbs, larger portions of protein, and cutting out sugary foods, mainly those with added sugars.

-I also don’t do meal prepping like making meals for several days or a whole week.
-The only thing I consistently prep ahead of time is breakfast, which I’ll put together the night before to take to work.
-Most of the time, I’m cooking meals fresh and eating them right then.
+I also don’t meal prep for days at a time.
+The only thing I consistently prepare ahead is breakfast, which I’ll put together the night before so I can take it to work.
+Most of the time, I cook my meals fresh and eat them right away.

-A protein-rich diet usually costs more upfront, but you can offset most of that cost by cooking at home more and eating out less.
+A protein heavy diet can cost more upfront, but you can offset a lot of that by cooking at home more and eating out less.

 Protein: Eggs, beef, chicken, and salmon.